All Episodes

 Well, I've shown it in programs that I'm doing to help develop the fact that alternative and compatible medicines really do work.

-Aroma, I mean Ramona's aromatherapy really helped me and I'm talking about that because that's part of what I'm doing in the CIA, which is compassionate action, which is the foundation I have for hospice work and dealing with how the Veterans Administration, you know, what everybody should take a really good look at is the health care issues that are about and how the Congress is dealing with it.
+And I'm talking about that because that's part of what I'm doing in the CIA, which is compassionate action, which is the foundation I have for hospice work and dealing with how the Veterans Administration, you know, what everybody should take a really good look at is the health care issues that are about and how the Congress is dealing with it.

 I found out I'm really proud of what the VA is attempting to do to help veterans and what they're doing.

-And I think that things like therapeutics that are non-invasive, what we call alternative, what the modern science calls alternative, which are really complementary medicines, can really work and help the quality of care and palliative care.
+And I think that things like therapeutics that are non-evasive, what we call alternative, what the modern science calls alternative, which are really complementary medicines, can really work and help the quality of care and palliative care.

-Everybody knows, I think they do, I'm a hospice volunteer.
+I'm a hospice volunteer.

 Of course.

-And what I try to do is look at the best innovative ways to help veterans and the VA in long-term, end-of-time care and help families deal with closure and those kinds of issues.
+And what I try to do is look at the best innovative ways to help veterans and the VA in long-term end-of-time care and help families deal with closure and those kinds of issues.

 And for the first time, I really feel proud of the VA.

-I'm not saying it's time that should happen, but Sitting here and watching it and watching the policy and looking at the directives and the mandate.
+And I'm not saying it's time that should happen, but sitting here and watching it and watching the policy and looking at the directives and the mandate, these people are really trying and they need our support in doing that.

 All right.

-You were just in Egypt and there's been a new discovery in Egypt, hasn't there?
+You were just in Egypt, and there's been a new discovery in Egypt, hasn't there?

 Absolutely.

-You know Hart, when we started talking about this so long ago and looking at it together with what was going on in the arena, I never thought that by the time we do this cruise and how we define and look at what's going on the things that would be happening it's amazing we're living in times of such discovery and such re-evaluation of so many things but when I was in Egypt I had to you know I have to go and find out and it they had just finished
+You know, Hart, when we started talking about this so long ago and looking at it together with what was going on in the arena, I never thought that by the time we do this cruise and how we define and look at what's going on, the things that would be happening.

-The celebration of the complete restoration of the things.
+And they had just finished the celebration of the complete restoration of the things.

 Where is that?